top of page

 • Fluency

-Your Child to Read Fluently
+Your Child or Teen Can Learn to Read Fluently

 We specialize in helping struggling readers “decode” the English language and develop a love for reading using personalized, evidence-based instruction, games, and books.
 We build skills and confidence and ensure that each student learns to read fluently and enjoys the process.